kohicha/Burp-Suite-Certified-Practitioner-BSCP-Study/Notes/Testing for path traversal.md

 Another case is if the application escapes the text `../`, but this is rather ineffective if the application only escapes / removes that sequence only once.
 We can bypass it by using [[File path traversal, traversal sequences stripped non-recursively|....//....//....//....//etc/passwd]]

+If the application does an initial url-decode of the payload, we could use a double url-encoded payload, like in this example here [[File path traversal, traversal sequences stripped with superfluous URL-decode]].